 Introduction

 Child sexual abuse (CSA) is a societal health problem on a global scale.
-The most updated data reports that 1 in 5 women and 1 in 13 men have been a victim of CSA (World Health Organization, 2016).
+The most updated data report that 1 in 5 women and 1 in 13 men have been a victim of CSA (World Health Organization, 2016).
 The immediate and long-term effects of CSA can be debilitating and fatal.
-Victims of CSA are at great risk of developing mental health problems such as depression (Putnam, 2003), post-traumatic stress disorder (Shapiro, Kaplow, Amaya-Jackson, & Dodge, 2012), experiencing suicidal ideation, and committing suicide (Gladstone et al., 2004; Maniglio, 2011; O’Brien & Sher, 2013).
-With such disastrous outcomes, it is understandable that victims may respond to the experience of CSA by employing certain coping mechanisms.
+Victims of CSA are at great risk of developing mental health problems, such as depression (Putnam, 2003), post-traumatic stress disorder (Shapiro, Kaplow, Amaya-Jackson, & Dodge, 2012), experiencing suicidal ideation, and committing suicide (Gladstone et al., 2004; Maniglio, 2011; O’Brien & Sher, 2013).
+With such disastrous outcomes, victims may understandably respond to the experience of CSA by employing certain coping mechanisms.
 We will illustrate this by highlighting the Anthony Hopkins case.

 In 2010, Pastor Anthony Hopkins was sentenced to life in prison plus 51 years for the murder of his wife Arletha Hopkins and the sexual abuse, rape, sodomization, and incest of Arletha’s two eldest daughters from a previous relationship (Shantelle and Tasha).
-Details of the murder and sexual abuse came to the police’s attention after Shantelle (19 years old and pregnant at the time) disclosed to a neighbour and the Hopkins family’s pastor that she had been abused by Anthony since she was 11 years old.
-Shantelle told the pastor that she knew Anthony had also begun to abuse Tasha (17 year old at the time).
-Shantelle also revealed that Anthony referred to the biblical story of Lot having sex with his daughters in order to justify the abuse.
+Details of the murder and sexual abuse came to the police’s attention after Shantelle (19 years old and pregnant at the time) disclosed to a neighbor and the Hopkins family’s pastor that she had been abused by Anthony since she was 11 years old.
+Shantelle told the pastor that she knew Anthony had also begun to abuse Tasha (17 years old at the time).
+Shantelle also revealed that Anthony referred to the biblical story of Lot having sex with his daughters to justify the abuse.
 The family pastor completely rejected Shantelle’s disclosures.
-Unfortunately the sexual abuse was not hidden knowledge in the Hopkins household.
+Unfortunately, the sexual abuse was not hidden knowledge in the Hopkins household.
 Arletha knew of the sexual abuse and confronted her husband, but the abuse continued.
 Despite the skepticism that Shantelle encountered, DNA evidence eventually corroborated her disclosure by confirming that Anthony was the father of her unborn child.
-During the police enquiry, Tasha denied being sexually abused by Anthony.
-However, Tasha’s disclosure about the sexual abuse in her personal diary proved otherwise.
+During the police inquiry, Tasha denied being sexually abused by Anthony.
+However, Tasha’s disclosure of the sexual abuse in her personal diary proved otherwise.

 As exemplified in the Hopkins case, sexual abuse victims oftentimes use disclosure-related coping strategies (e.g., non-disclosure, false denial) to refrain from speaking about their experiences.
-When Shantelle disclosed about the abuse to her neighbour and particularly her resistant pastor, it would not have been surprising if she employed another less researched strategy - recantation.
+When Shantelle disclosed the abuse to her neighbor and particularly her resistant pastor, it would not have been surprising if she employed another less researched strategy: recantation.
 Fortunately, definitive biological evidence was available in the Hopkins case, which is not always obtainable in CSA cases.
-In many CSA cases no supporting physical evidence is available and the victims’ recollections and subsequent statements are the only grounds upon which legal decisions are made (Goodman-Brown, Edelstein, Goodman, Jones, & Gordon, 2003; London, Bruck, Ceci, & Shuman, 2005; Leander, 2010).
-An obstruction to communication can be disastrous from an investigative stand-point, when a victim’s safety and the construction of a solid case hinges on the quality of the collected evidence (Paine & Hansen, 2002).
+In many CSA cases, no supporting physical evidence is available, and the victims’ recollections and subsequent statements are the only grounds upon which legal decisions are made (Goodman-Brown, Edelstein, Goodman, Jones, & Gordon, 2003; London, Bruck, Ceci, & Shuman, 2005; Leander, 2010).
+An obstruction to communication can be disastrous from an investigative standpoint when a victim’s safety and the construction of a solid case hinge on the quality of the collected evidence (Paine & Hansen, 2002).

-In the psychological literature, efforts have been made to understand and describe the different disclosure-related strategies that victims of sexual abuse use to avoid speaking about the traumatic incident (Walsh, Fortier, & DiLillo, 2010).
+In the psychological literature, efforts have been made to understand and describe the different disclosure-related strategies used by victims of sexual abuse to avoid speaking about the traumatic incident (Walsh, Fortier, & DiLillo, 2010).
 A related issue that has received less attention is how these strategies may potentially affect victims’ memories of the abuse when they do decide to come forward about the experience.
 Both matters are addressed in the current paper.
 Our discussions for each coping strategy will be framed within the context of psychological, social, and developmental factors.
-Additionally, we will describe research on how such strategies might impact memory and offer some directions for future inquiry.
+In addition, we will describe research on how such strategies might impact memory and offer some directions for future inquiry.